bonus2113/personal_site/content/post/unity-importer.md

 ## Implementation
 ### Loading the Data from Disk
-When an asset with the right extension is imported Unity calls `OnImportAsset(AssetImportContext ctx)` on your `ScriptedImporter`. `AssetImportContext` contains all the necessary information to find the relevant file on disk and read it.
+When an asset with the right extension is imported Unity calls `OnImportAsset(AssetImportContext ctx)` on your `ScriptedImporter`.
+The `AssetImportContext` contains all the necessary information to find the relevant file on disk and read it.
 In our case we use the same deserialization method as in standalone AnimVR which should make it easy to keep compatibility between the Unity toolkit and the main application.

 ### Creating Assets from Script
 While working with the Timeline API you will notice that it is fairly unintuitive to use from code.
 This is partly due to the fact that there is little documentation and few "real world" examples and partly because many settings are private variables that only get exposed in the UI.
 So far I've managed to keep afloat by decompiling the Timeline related code that comes with Unity and then using reflection to access the variables I need, which is par of the course for any Unity editor scripting.

 #### A PlayableDirector
 Any object that wants to play back a Timeline needs a `PlayableDirector` component.
 The `PlayableDirector` provides the adapter between the `TimelineAsset` that can't reference any objects in the scene and the scene objects that are controlled with the Timeline.
-It's are regular component and you can simply created it like this:
+It's a regular component and you can simply created it like this:

 {{< highlight csharp >}}
 director = stageObj.AddComponent<PlayableDirector>();